Inspiring Content Creators with Video, Images, Script Writing

 - Please bring a pair of headphones to work with.
 For troubleshooting audio connection issues when using Adobe Premiere, please see this document.

-- This is an intermediate graduate level workshop.
+- This is a beginning video skills workshop with introductory instruction on Adobe Premiere Pro.
 Please contact us if you have questions about the pace or content.

 - Participants must be comfortable with technical subjects and learning in a fast-paced environment.

 - Proficiency in English.

 QUESTIONS & ADDITIONAL INFORMATION